guycole/mellow-wombat/infra/odroidn2_config.md

 # odroid n4 configuration
-Each crate typically has one [odroid n4](https://www.hardkernel.com/shop/odroid-n2-with-4gbyte-ram-2/) as a wired ethernet to wifi bridge.
-This is the gateway device for wombatnet, and offers a reverse proxy for mellow koala.
+Each crate typically has one [odroid n4](https://www.hardkernel.com/shop/odroid-n2-with-4gbyte-ram-2/) as a wired ethernet (wombatnet) to wifi bridge.
+Called the gateway it offers routing for collectors to get updates and a reverse proxy for mellow koala.

 ## Install Operating System On Thumb Drive
 At the end of this step, there should be a bootable USB thumb drive with most of the debian packages needed for a successful wombat deployment.